 You could also mount these rotated for the best/worst grip or again for specific training.
 The textured polyurethane material is the same as most climbing holds so you'll also get that gym feel you might have been missing.
 Measures 9.1" by 12.1" each and comes as a pair.

-This board comes with the incredible Rock Climber's Training Manual that has a full guide to training for climbing, and how best to utilize this board.
+This board can also be bought as a package with the incredible Rock Climber's Training Manual that has a full guide to training for climbing, and how best to utilize this board.
 Trango have a mounting guide and suggested workout available for free too..

 Best Cheap Hangboard - Metolius Project Training Board